ftl-mv-translation/fishier-than-light/README.md

 ### Updating the English strings

-1. Unzip the latest TRC into src-en/ directory
+1. Unzip the latest Fishing into src-en/ directory
 2. Update the `packaging` section of `mvloc.config.jsonc` file
 3. Run `mvloc major-update --first-pass`
 4. Push the changes to the repo, then Update -> Force Synchronization from Weblate.